 Preparation of antibacterial solution :

 The extracts were dissolved in sterile 1% DMSO.
 Streptomycin used as positive drug control was also dissolved in sterile 1% DMSO.
 The extracts were serially diluted to obtain concentrations of 10mg, 5 mg, 2.5 mg, 1.25 mg, and 0.625 mg per 50 for testing antibacterial activity.
 The compound that diffuses into the medium produces a concentration gradient.
 After the incubation period, the zones of inhibition were measured in mm.

+Have you taken any positive or negative test control???

 Test cultures